brennanfee/project-templates/readme.md

   copy it into the project folder named `license`.
 - node -> These are, naturally, node-specific files.
 Mostly config for common tools such as prettier.
+- python -> I use [Poetry](https://python-poetry.org/) on most of my Python projects these days so this has files for a basic setup of that.

 ## License